Skip to content

 How to make a Top Hat

 I developed this form to be able to create top hat crowns quickly and easily.
-The form will work for felts but is especially conducive to fosshape top hats.
+The form will work for felts but is especially conducive to Fosshape top hats.

 The form allows you to make hats in 6-9-12 inch height increments and circumference plates can be cut for any size head.